Skip to content

 Training Management

 Keeping track of 1250 SOPs is difficult.
 Keeping track of employees' understanding of 1250 SOPs is more difficult.
-Add that amount of data with tracking it all via a paper or Excel management system and you have hundreds of hours of management processes.
+That amount of data tracked with paper or an Excel management system means hundreds of hours of management processes.
 Training is essential to quality, but it does not have to break the bottom line.
-With proper training management in your Quality Management System, training becomes an integral and standard part of operations.
+With proper training management in your eQMS, training becomes an integral and standard part of operations.

 Document Organization

-Cloud Quality Management Systems enable secure and remote access to a business's documents.
-This gives Life Science companies the ability to swiftly meet auditors and other governmental and industry oversight needs by giving auditors limited users with access to view all the necessary documents.
-Additionally, companies can give suppliers similar types of users to facilitate inventory management documents.
+Cloud-based electronic quality management systems enable secure and remote access to a business's documents.
+This gives Life Science companies the ability to swiftly meet regulator's needs by giving their auditors limited access to their requested documents.
+Additionally, companies can give suppliers similar permission and access to documents to facilitate inventory management.

 SOP Management